null

 1. Material Limitations: While GPR is good for most materials, some densely reinforced areas or thick concrete can be challenging to detect.

-2. Surface Conditions: Poor surface conditions like uneven or rough surfaces can affect the scan accuracy and may require extra preparation or adjustment.
+2. Surface Conditions: Poor surface conditions like uneven or rough surfaces can affect the data accuracy and may require extra preparation or adjustment.

 3. Data Interpretation: Interpreting the data from a GPR scan requires experience and expertise.
 Get a professional opinion from a trained structural engineer or concrete scanning expert to ensure the findings are correctly analyzed.